 Continue west past the Bottle Creek Campground and into the forest.
-The trees in this area are aspen and lodgepole pine.
-At the Beaver Creek crossing, you can see Green Mountain to the south.
-The trees along the road here are limber pine and a bit further you begin seeing fir trees.
+The trees here are aspen and lodgepole pine, further up you begin seeing limber pine and a bit higher you begin seeing fir trees.

-Three miles from Beaver Creek, the road crosses South Fork Cow Creek and you can see Vulcan Mountain ("Captain, tricorder readings indicate . . .") above the Cow Creek drainage to the north.
-After two more miles, you cross over the divide at Battle Pass.
-Here a trail goes into the Houston Park Wilderness area.
+At mile #46 the road crosses South Fork Cow Creek and you can see Vulcan Mountain above the Cow Creek drainage to the north.
+After two more miles, you cross over the Continental Divide at Battle Pass.
 At this point, you can see the Battle Creek drainage to the west, Red Mountain is nearby to the southwest, and to the northwest is Bridger Peak.

-As the road drops down below Bridger Peak at the Edison Monument, you can see Battle Lake below Red Mountain.
-The road heads toward Quartzite Peak and you begin passing spruce trees.
-To the far southwest you can see Battle Mountain.
+The road drops down below Bridger Peak at the Edison Monument (mile #42) and you can see Battle Lake below Red Mountain.
+The road heads toward Quartzite Peak and to the far southwest you can see Battle Mountain.
 (This is a more than adequate area.)

 You then go by the Haskins Creek Campground and the Lost Creek Campground.
-The road follows along the creek for two miles to a great overlook of the Lost Creek/Haggerty Creek confluence.
+The road follows along Lost Creek for a couple of miles to a great overlook of the Lost Creek/Haggerty Creek confluence.

-The road then crosses Haggerty Creek and you pass through a terrific stand of aspen trees.
-Three miles from Haggerty Creek, you come to a junction.
-Here you can take the Deep Creek Road (NF-801) through Aspen Alley and north to Rawlins or Saratoga (see page 48).
+Three miles from Haggerty Creek, you pass through a terrific stand of aspen trees and come to a junction (mile #33).
+Here you can take the Deep Creek Road (NF-801) north through Aspen Alley to Rawlins or Saratoga (see page 48).

-Continue west past the Battle Creek Campground Road and you hit pavement.
+Continue west past the road to the Battle Creek Campground (mile #32).
 Here the aspen forest becomes mixed with spruce and pine.
-Two miles from the Deep Creek Road, you come to a scenic overlook (simply stated).
+Two miles from the Deep Creek Road is a scenic overlook (mile #31).
 To the south is Columbus Peak (large and domed), southwest is Battle Mountain, and to the far southeast is Hahns Peak.

 From this overlook, you continue west through the mixed forest for about four miles and then southwest past the Savery Stock Driveway (mile #27).
 (Note: In the first versions of Dirt this is where W-70 began again.)

 As the road heads toward Battle Mountain, you can see Squaw Mountain between Columbus Mountain and Battle Mountain, and in the foreground east of Squaw Mountain is Flattop.
 Further to the southeast is the broad topped Saddle Mountain and behind it to the east is Hahns Peak.
 Below Saddle Mountain is the rock capped Sheep Mountain and to the east of it is Three Forks Mountain.

-At mile #20 you pass between Battle Mountain and Horse Mountain, and one mile further you pass by C-710 going south to Steamboat (62 miles).
-The road then travels below Sugarloaf and you begin following the Little Snake River at Slater (mile #17).
-After crossing Savery Creek, you enter Savery, 11 miles east of Baggs.
+At mile #21 you pass between Battle Mountain and Horse Mountain.
+One mile further you pass by C-710 going south to Steamboat (62 miles).
+The road then travels below Sugarloaf and enters Colorado where you begin following the Little Snake River at Slater (mile #17).
+You then travel back into Wyoming and cross Savery Creek into Savery at mile #11.